mathewpareles/LLM-Research/README.md

 ## Rotations and Superconductivity

 The goal of my Master's thesis was to discover a new class of superconducting material.
 Specifically, if a material is rotationally symmetric, the idea is that it might "trap" electrons and allow for the conditions of superconductivity to hold.
-We were unable to prove that this does not work.
+We showed that you can create instabilities in rotationally symmetric materials more easily than in arbitrary materials.

 Here are some of the materials we analyzed (drawn in Reciprocal Space),